Click here to return to home page

 Professional Photographers in Bognor (H-Q)

-Frank Herbert - William Pankhurst Marsh - Imperial Photo Co.- King & Wilson - Donald Massey
+J. Hayward - Frank Herbert - William Pankhurst Marsh - Imperial Photo Co.- King & Wilson - Donald Massey

 Frank HERBERT (born c1844, Kensington, London)

-Frank Herbert was born in Kensington, London around 1844.
-Frank Herbert was an artist and portrait painter by profession, but in the late 1870s and early 1880s he also worked as a portrait photographer.
-Between 1876 and 1880, Frank Herbert was living in Brighton, Sussex with his wife Kate (born c1848, Kensington, London).
-Two daughters were born to Frank and Kate Herbert during their stay in Brighton - Kate (born c1876) and Florence Grace [ birth registered in Brighton in December Quarter of 1877).
+Between 1876 and 1880, Frank Herbert and his wife Kate were residing in Brighton, Sussex.
+Two daughters were born to Frank and Kate Herbert during their stay in Brighton - Kate Beatrice Herbert (born 1874, Brighton) and Florence Grace Herbert (born 1877, Brighton).
 By 1879, Frank Herbert was operating a photographic studio at 144 Western Road, Brighton.
 Frank Herbert is still listed as a photographic artist at 144 Western Road in Page's Brighton Directory of 1880, but by the time the 1881 census was taken on 3rd April 1881, Frank Herbert was living in London Road, Bognor with his wife and two daughters.
-In the census return, Frank Herbert gives his age as 37 and his profession as "Portrait Painter".
+In the 1881 census return, Frank Herbert gives his age as 37 and his profession as "Portrait Painter".
+Frank Herbert was still residing in Sussex at the time of the 1891 census.
 By 1901, Frank Herbert was living in Marylebone, London.
 In the 1901 census return, Frank Herbert is recorded as an "Artist, Portrait Painter" and his age is given as fifty-two.

 William Pankhurst MARSH (1850-1918)